Solution selection catalogs#

 Warning

-This feature is not recommended and is in the process of being deprecated.
+This feature is not recommended as it is on the verge of deprecation.

-When --merge-files is enabled, one solution catalog is generated for each architecture, named
+is enabled, one solution catalog is generated for each architecture, named:

 TensileLibrary_<gfx>.yaml

 The catalog contains information about supported GEMM types and solution metadata that is used to locate the optimal kernel for a requested GEMM.
-This pattern has the drawback that all code object libraries are loaded eagerly, thereby increasing both the initialization time and memory footprint of the calling application.
+Note that this pattern increases both the initialization time and memory footprint of the calling application as all code object libraries are loaded eagerly.

 build/